SWEES-news/backend/README.md

 ## Steps to run
->[!info]
+> [!NOTE]
->If you're running a python environment, ensure you have it activated.
+> If you're running a python environment, ensure you have it activated.
 Also be sure to have your NewsData.io API key stored in the environment variable `NEWS_API_KEY`.
 To automate starting these, you can run `source act.sh` if you have an existing virtual environment at the root named `.venv` and your API key is stored in a file named `api_key.txt`.
 For more information on NewsData.io, see [API Setup](README.md/#api-setup).

 1. Run `make dev_env`.